Stasis (video game): Gameplay

 The game adopts the classic point-and-click system to allow interactions with the environment and utilises PDA data to help unravel aspects of the story.

 Music

 The game's soundtrack has been composed by Mark Morgan, with additional by Daniel Sadowski.

 Development

 The game was part funded through a Kickstarter crowdfunding campaign, raising $132,523 in December 2013.
 By that time, the game had already been in development for three years by The Brotherhood, a three-man team based in South Africa.
 This allowed for an alpha demo of the game to be released alongside the campaign.

-Tarryn Van Der Byl of IGN interviewed Stasis creator Chris Bischoff on October 16, 2014, who listed the influences of the game from the films Alien and Event Horizon to gameplay aspects from Dead Space.
-A Beta was launched on August 8, 2015 for backers.
-The game has been officially released in August 2015.
+In an interview with IGN, Stasis creator Chris Bischoff cited elements from films Alien and Event Horizon, as well as Dead Space, as inspirations for the work.
+A beta was launched on 8 August 2015 for backers.
+The game was officially released for Windows and OS X on 31 August 2015 and for Linux in June 2017.

 Cayne, a prequel to Stasis, was released for free in January 2017.

+Stasis: Bone Totem, a sequel to the game, was released in May 2023 to generally favourable reviews.

+Versions for the Playstation 4 & 5 consoles was released on 26 June 2025.